safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 root@rudder-server:~#
 ```

-From now on the two clients is under continous mangament from the Rudder server
+From now on the two clients is under continuous management from the Rudder server
 and verified every 5th minute by default.
-No actions is taken to configure
+No actions are taken to configure
 anything on the agent instances before you create rules for node groups.

-Usage of Rudder to keep your instances continously in compliance with your
+Usage of Rudder to keep your instances continuously in compliance with your
 policy (desired state) is a large topic by itself, and it is outside the scope
 of this blog post.
 Head over to Normation's [Rudder page][rudder] to learn more